-In diagnostic imaging the goal has always been to find faster and more efficient solutions to improve patient care and streamline radiology workflow.
+In diagnostic imaging, the goal has always been to find faster and more efficient solutions to improve patient care and streamline radiology workflow.
 Radiologists went from storing images in filing cabinets to storing them in PACS, reviewing studies on hard film to reviewing them on digital screens, and even sending patient information through the post to sending it through a secure web portal.
-Fast forward to present day, and you’ll find that radiologists are leveraging today’s technology to display image series faster than ever before using a process called remote rendering.
-Let’s take a look at a brief history of remote rendering and why it’s essential to the healthcare industry.
+Fast forward to the present day, and you’ll find that radiologists are leveraging today’s technology to display image series faster than ever before using a process called remote rendering.
+Let’s take a look at the brief history of remote rendering and why it’s essential to the healthcare industry.

 Diagnostic Imaging Then